 Filming and recording

 Filming and recording of Conference sessions for commercial reasons (e.g. publication in print, online or broadcast) is prohibited unless permission has been sought and obtained from the EORTC media consultant.
 Recording of sessions for journalists’ personal use is permitted.

-Photographing posters in the poster sessions is forbidden for publication (online or in print) unless the presenting author is present and has given permission.
+Photographing posters is forbidden for publication (online or in print) unless the presenting author has given permission.

-Anyone who does not abide by these regulations will be asked to leave the Conference.
+Anyone who does not abide by these regulations will be refused access to the online Conference.

-The media badge entitles the holder to the following:
+The media registration entitles the holder to the following:

 - Access to the official EBCC-12 news briefing